mprimi/notes/topics/smoking.md

 Another important learning from the book was the realization that a lot of the common knowledge about quitting was in fact total bullshit.
 Things like:

- * Nicotine is physically very addictive
+ * Nicotine is physically very addictive and I need help to quit (e.g., nicotine patches, hypnosis, ... )
- * Quitting is hard
+ * I'm going to be angry and grumpy while I quit
- * I'm going to gain weight
+ * I'm going to gain weight while I  quit
- * I enjoy smoking
+ * I enjoy smoking and I'm going to miss it
- * Smoking is a great social lubricant and a way to make new friends
+ * Smoking is a great social lubricant and a good way to make new friends
  * ...

 It was particularly entertaining to see the nicotine monster panic in the first 48 hours of my cold-turkey stop.

 It got desperate real quick and started throwing the most absurd thoughts at me.
 Both during awake hours and in my sleep.

-# Off the wagon
+## Off the wagon

 3 years not smoking were easy.
 I didn't have many smokers around me and so I kinda forgot about it.